chrthomsen/pygrametl/docs/examples/testing.rst

 In this example, the part of the ETL flow loading the ``book`` table contains a bug.
 The :class:`.Table` instance in the test specifies that the dimension should contain a row for unknown books and four rows with known books (see the expected state in the top of the output).
-However, the user’s ETL code added ``Calvin and Hobbes Two`` as a ``Cookbook`` instead of as a ``Comic`` (see the middle table in the output).
+However, the user’s ETL code wrongly added ``Calvin and Hobbes Two`` as a ``Cookbook`` instead of as a ``Comic`` (see the middle table in the output).
 To help the user quickly identify exactly what rows do not match, DTT prints the rows violating the assertion which for